Alan Lowenthal

 Alan Stuart Lowenthal (/ˈloʊənˌθɔːl/; born March 8, 1941) is an American politician who served as the U.S. representative for California's 47th congressional district from 2013 to 2023.
 A member of the Democratic Party, he served as the California state assemblyman for the 54th district from 1998 to 2004 and California state senator from the 27th district from 2004 to 2012.
 In both posts, Lowenthal represented the city of Long Beach and its surrounding suburbs.
 On December 16, 2021, Lowenthal announced that he would not seek reelection to Congress.

 Early life, education, and academic career

 Lowenthal was born and raised in Queens, New York City.
 His family is Jewish.
-He graduated with a B.A. from Hobart College and earned a Ph.D. from Ohio State University.
+He was graduated with a B.A. from Hobart College and earned a Ph.D. from Ohio State University.
 In 1969, Lowenthal moved to Long Beach and became a professor of community psychology at California State University, Long Beach.
 He went on leave to become a Long Beach City Councilman in 1992.
 He remained on leave for several years until retiring in 1998.